The police came and we had a big fight in the mountains.

-As the battle raged on, the barricade still held across the highway, creating a huge tailback during rush hour.
-At one point I saw one of the miners attempt to tear off the door of a coach and I wondered what he was doing.
-Turns out they sometimes attempt to demobilize coaches and HGVs by stealing the keys, or snapping them off in the ignition, to add more blockades to the highway.
+Whilst the battle raged on, the barricade still held across the highway, creating a huge tailback during rush hour.
+At one point I saw one of the miners attempt to tear off the door of a coach and wondered what he was doing – turns out they sometimes attempt to demobilise coaches and HGVs by stealing the keys, or snapping them off in the ignition, to add more blockades to the highway.
 In this instance though, the driver was having none of it and reversed away at speed.

 After the last rockets of the day, the police got bored and simply drove off.
+This, BTW, is a very different policing style to that used in the UK.
+If this happened on some coalfields in Wales you'd expect every trouble-making miner to either be arrested on the day or in their homes further down the line.
 Down here, you could easily mistake the fighting for a game.
-Neither side really wants to seriously injure the other–if a cop was killed, it would damage the miners' cause, and if a miner was killed, there's the possibility that they'd be made a martyr, aggravating the situation further.
+Neither side really wants to seriously injure the other – if a cop was killed, it would damage the miners' cause, and if a miner was killed, there's the possibility that they'd be made a martyr, aggravating the situation further.
 At the same time, though, they need to show each other who's boss.

 Follow Henry on Twitter: @Henry_Langston